zaofer/repo1/DUP_linux_readme.txt

 For all Dell Update Packages
 ----------------------------------------------------------------------
-* On a Hyper-V virtual machine setup, while updating the Host OS components, ensure that the Guest OS’s is not running.
+* On a Hyper-V virtual machine setup, while updating the Host OS components, ensure that the Guest OSâ€™s is not running.

 * If you try to run the inventory for after the Broadcom Inventory Collector is run, then Mellanox Inventory Collector fails.
 To resolve,